knickels/Player-Stage-Manual/CONTROLLERS.md

 }
 ```

-### Wander
+### 5.5.3 Wander

 First we will initialise a couple of variables which will be the forward
-speed and the turning speed of the robot, we'll put this with the proxy
+speed and the turning speed of the robot.
+We'll put this with the proxy
 initialisations.
 ```
 Position2dProxy p2dProxy(&robot,0);